TheGoodlike13/liberty_or_death/README.md

 the original privilege error so we can continue to debug from there.
 I am so saving a snapshot for every bit of progress we make, you better believe it!

+For reference, the VM I will be using is configured with IP '192.168.1.5'.
+It started bricking if I re-used the IP, so I started switching them up.

 In an absolutely insane move, everything starts working when I Fiddler's surprise the rights a bit:

     # original